 Other things that will make the site navigate easily have a unified menu that can access every page with ease and having a range of your products on the home page to order them online or visit the store in person.

-Pictures for a bakery website is the most important strategy that a bakery can use to its advantage.
+Pictures for a bakery website are the most important strategy that a bakery can use to its advantage.
 This can be all that a customer needs to get them to order from your store, whether online or in-store.
 Pictures are much more enticing than just words, so it is vital to have a range of your product images throughout the site.

 You must provide images of your own baked products rather than getting stock images.
 There is nothing worse than going to a bakery that you saw online, and the products ordered look nothing like the stuff on the website.
 This will cause customers to feel misled, and they may even turn away from the store, or if they are ordering the products and look nothing like them, this could bring a bad review which is everything for local businesses.